JuliaML/OpenAI.jl/README.md

 `using Pkg; Pkg.add("DataFrames")`

 ## Quick Start
-1. Create an [openai account](https://chat.openai.com/auth/login) if you don't already have one
+1. Create an [openai account](https://chat.openai.com/auth/login), if you don't already have one

 2. Create a [secrete API key](https://platform.openai.com/account/api-keys)

-3. Choose a model [model](https://platform.openai.com/docs/models) to interact with
+3. Choose a [model](https://platform.openai.com/docs/models) to interact with

 ```julia
 secret_key = "YOUR_SECRETE_KEY_HERE"